International Development Enterprises India

 - 602.8 million liters of diesel saved by using treadle pumps instead of diesel pumps

-Product Sourcing and Development
+Product Sourcing & Development

 - IDEI develops its products through an intensive process of research, and then trains local manufacturers to produce them.